skmezanul/reepio/README.md

 	npm run build
 	npm start

-The build script is run every time something has changed inside the `src folder/ You can now access the site by visiting [http://192.168.0.120:8080/]()
+The build script is run every time something has changed inside the `src` folder.
+You can now access the site by visiting [http://192.168.0.120:8080/]()

 Running Unit-Tests